Want to study in the USA? You can get there with IELTS!

 5. You are marked on pronunciation.
 One thing which can help is correct intonation.
 Try not to be too monotonous.

-6. Don’t be scared to ask the examiner to repeat the question.
+6. Don’t be afraid to ask the examiner to repeat the question.
 You can say, “Could you repeat the question, please?”